Time Waits for No One! Analysis and Challenges of Temporal Misalignment: Methodology Overview

 \taskname{Media frames classification (\textbf{\mediaframes})} ``Framing'' often refers to the emphasis or deemphasis of different social or cultural issues in the media's presentation of the news \cite{Entman1983FramingTC}. \citet{card-etal-2015-media} provide a dataset of news articles annotated with framing dimensions.
 We predict the primary frame of a document, treating the problem as a 15-way classification task.
 We bin by timestamp (2009--2010, 2011--2012, 2013--2014, 2015--2016).

 \paragraph{Domain 4: Food Reviews} Food and restaurant reviews have been widely studied in NLP research.
 We considered this domain as a possible contrast to those above, expecting less temporal change.
-As we will see, that is what we found, using data from the Yelp Open Dataset.\footnote{\url{https://www.yelp.com/dataset}} We consider one task:
+Using data from the Yelp Open Dataset,\footnote{\url{https://www.yelp.com/dataset}} we consider one task:

 {\textsc{YelpCls}}

 \taskname{Review rating classification (\textbf{\yelpreview}) } This is a conventional sentiment analysis task, mapping the text of a review to the numerical rating given by its author \cite{Pang2002ThumbsUS, Dave2003MiningTP}.
 We partition the data by year (2013 to 2019) and ensure that each timestep has a roughly equal amount of reviews.